elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/proxy-and-reflect.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, Built-in objects like Map, Set, Date, and Promise get proxied, the proxy does not have access to their internal slots, so built-in methods will fail.</div><br />
+  <div><strong>Interview Response:</strong> Yes, Built-in objects like Map, Set, Date, and Promise get proxied, the proxy does not have access to their internal slots, so built-in methods fail.</div><br />
   <div><strong>Technical Answer:</strong> Yes, Proxies provide a unique way to alter or tweak the behavior of the existing objects at the lowest level.
 Still, it is not perfect.
 There are limitations.
-Many built-in objects, for example Map, Set, Date, Promise and others make use of so-called “internal slots”.
-These are like properties, but reserved for internal, specification-only purposes.
+Many built-in objects, for example, Map, Set, Date, Promise, and others, make use of so-called “internal slots”.
+These are like properties but reserved for internal, specification-only purposes.
 For instance, Map stores items in the internal slot [[MapData]].
 Built-in methods access them directly, not via [[Get]]/[[Set]] internal methods.
 So, Proxy cannot intercept that.
-After a built-in object like that gets proxied, the proxy does not have these internal slots, so built-in methods will fail.
+The proxy does not have these internal slots after a built-in object gets proxied, so the built-in methods fail.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />